-- 13. Thirdly, This dostrine tends to destroy the comfort of religion, the happiness of christianity: this is evident as to all those who believe themfelves to be reprobated, or who only suspect or fear it.
+- 13. Thirdly, This doctrine tends to destroy the comfort of religion, the happiness of christianity: This is evident as to all those who believe themselves to be reprobated, or who only suspect or fear it.
 All the great and precious promises are lost to them.
 They afford them no ray of comfort.
 "For they are not the elect of God.
-Therefore they have neither lot nor portion in them."
-This is an effectual bar to their finding any comfort, or happiness even in that religion, "whose ways were designed to be ways of pleasant-ness and all her paths peace." - 14.
-And as to you who believe yourselves the elect of God, what is your happines?
-I hope, not a notion, a speculative belief; a bare opinion of any kind: but a feeling possession of God in your heart, wrought in you by the Holy Ghost; or, The witness of God's Spirit with your spirit, that you are a child of God.
-This, otherwise termed the full assurance of faith, is the true ground of a christian's happinels.
-And it does indeed imply, a full assurance, that all your past sins are forgiven, and that you are now a child of God.
-But it does not necessarily imply, a full assurance of our future perseverance.
-I do not say, this is never joined to it: but that it is not necessarily implied therein; for many have the one, who have not the other. - 15.
-Now this witness of the spirit experience shews shews to be much obstructed by this doctrine: and not only in those who believing themselves reprobated, by this belief thrust it far from them: but even in them that have tafted of that good gift, who yet have foon lost it again, and fallen back into doubts and fears and darkness, horrible darkness that might be felt.
-And I appeal to any of you who hold this doctrine, to fay between God and your own hearts, whether you have not often a return of doubts and fears concerning your election or perseverance?
-If you ask, who has not?
+Therefore they have neither Lot nor Portion in them."
+This is an effectual bar to their finding any comfort, or happiness even in that religion, "whose Ways were designed to be ways of pleasantness, and all ber paths peace." - of God, what is your happines?
+I hope, not a notion, a speculative belief; a bare Opinion, of any kind: But a feeling possessing of God in your heart, wrought in you by the Holy Ghost; or, The witness of God's Spirit with your Spirit, that you are a child of God.
+This, otherwise term'd the full Assurance of Faith, is the true ground of a christian's happiness.
+And it does indeed imply, a full Assurance, that all your past sins are forgiven, and that you are now a child of God.
+But it does not necessarily imply, a full Assurance of our future Perseverance.
+I do not say, fay, This is never joined to it: But that it is not necellarily implied therein; for many have theone, who have not the other.

+- 15. Now this Witness of the Spirit Experience shews to be much obstructed by this Doctrine: And not only in those who believing themselves Reprobated, by this Belief thrust it far from them: But even in them that have tafted of that good Gift, who yet have foon loft it again, and fallen back into doubts and fears and darkness, borrible darkness that might be felt.
+And I appeal to any of you who hold this Doctrine, to fay between God and your own hearts, Whether you have not often a return of doubts and fears concerning your Election or Perseverance?
+If you ask, Who has not?
 I answer, very few of those that hold this doctrine.
-But many, very many of those that hold it not, in all parts of the earth: many of those who know and feel, they are in Christ to-day, and take no thought for the morrow; who abide in him by faith from hour to hour, or rather from moment to moment.
-Many of these have enjoyed the uninterrupted witness of his spirit, the continual light of his countenance, from the moment wherein they first believed, for many months or years to this day.

-excludes all doubt and fear.
-It excludes all kinds of doubt and fear concerning their future perference: though it is not properly (as was faid before) an affurance of what is future; but only of what now is.
-And this needs not for its support, a speculative belief.
-That whoever is once ordained to life, must live.
-But it is wrought from hour to hour, by the mighty power of God, by the Holy Ghost which is given unto them.
-And therefore that doctrine is not of God, because it tends to obstruct, if not destroy, this great work of the Holy Ghost, whence slows the chief comfort of religion, the happiness of christianity.
+But many, very many of those that hold it not, in all parts of the earth: Many of those who know and feel, they are in Christ to-Day, and take no thought for the morrow; who abide in him by Faith from hour to hour, or rather from moment to moment.
+Many of these have enjoyed the uninterrupted Witness of his Spirit, the continual Light of his countenance, from the moment wherein they first believed, for many months or years to this day. - 16.
+That affurance of Faith which these enjoy, excludes all doubt and fear.
+It excludes all kinds of doubt and fear concerning their future perseverance: Though it is not properly (as was said before) an affurance of what is future; but only of what new is.
+And this needs not for its support, a speculative belief, That whoever is once ordained to Life, must live.
+For it is wrought from hour to hour, by the mighty power of God, by the Holy Ghost which is given unto them.
+And therefore that doctrine is not of God, because it tends to obstruct, if not destroy, this great work of the Holy Ghost, whence whence flows the chief comfort of religion, the happiness of christianity.